Dr Debbie Stuart

 My experience

-I worked in the NHS before, during and after my training, from 2000 to 2016.
-Post-qualification I worked mostly with people who had severe and complex issues.
-This meant working as part of a team both in the community and on inpatient units.
+I worked in the NHS before, during and after my Clinical Psychology training, from 2000 to 2016.
+Post-qualification I worked mostly with people who had complex or long-standing issues.
+This meant working as part of a team in both outpatient and inpatient units.
 For the last seven years there I held a senior post which meant my work also included managing and training others, collaborating in research, and teaching at various training institutions.
 I bring these skills to my work now, having moved into private practice in 2016.

 I now also work part-time at CPU London, a well-respected charitable organisation offering low-cost long term psychotherapy to those less able to access the private sector.
-Prior to this I worked for 5 years as a Clinical Tutor at The Anna Freud Centre for Children and Families.
+I have also held various academic posts for example at UCL and The Anna Freud Centre for Children and Families.

 Member organisations